DuckyMomo20012/dotfiles/crontab/check-version/README.md

 This directory will check the version from list of URLs.

-## Getting Started
+## Description

 File `setup.sh` will read URLs from a text file, e.g., `website.txt`, crawl and check the version of the website with pattern in that text file.

 ## Prerequisites